 The ICSEA for Macarthur Anglican School, as shown on the My School website at http://myschool.edu.au is 1118.
 This is five points higher than 2017.
-From the My School website, the percentage of school families in each socio-educational quartile have varied only slightly from the previous year.
-The socio-educational quartiles for 2019, with equivalent figures for 2018 in brackets, are as follows:
+From the My School website, the percentage of school families in each socio-educational quartile not varied since 2019.
+The socio-educational quartiles for 2020, with equivalent figures for 2019 in brackets, are as follows: